tleecsm/VoVTCG/www/data/cards.md

  - Rank: 2

-When a card with an <b>Equip</b> order arrives at this fortification, you may discard a card.
+When a card with an <b>Equip</b> order arrives at an attached fortification, you may discard a card.
 If you do, destroy all <b>Equip</b> orders attached to that card.
 <br>

 ##### ALP.NAT.038